MartinDK/gatsby-bootcamp/src/posts/tribe.md

 ### Modern Tribes

-The workplace is the tribe people belong to in modern society.
+The workplace forms the tribe in modern society.
+A stable workplace builds a strong tribe.
+When employment is unstable it weakens the tribe.
+Society is made up of many tribes.

 ### How do tribes choose their leader?